DaVikingMan/FalconXOS/BranchManagement.md

 # About the branches in this repository

-Before, the master branch was the default branch but now the Alpha branch is the default branch
+The master branch is FalconXOS for windows master-Alpha is the testing branch for FalconXOS-Windows

-Now , the master branch has been deleted as it was quite difficult to maintain different versions of FalconXOS
+The Linux branch is stable branch for GNU/Linux

-The Alpha branch is now classified as the 'main branch' When this app will have support for Linux and macOs, I will create a 'Linux-Build' and 'MacOs-Build' branch.
+The Linux-Alpha branch is the testing branch for GNU/Linux

 Any other updates on the branch system will be added here.